stefano-pogliani/dotfiles/README.md

 # My env configuration

-Configuration and personalisation files for bash, tmux, neovim, and others.
+Configuration and personalisation files for bash, tmux, and others.

 ## Quick start

 The following commands will install the configuration from the repository.
-On Fedora 32 run:
+On Fedora 34 run:

 ```bash
 # Install OS provided packages.